metauni/orb/README.md

 ## Installation

 Download the release, drag the `metaorb.rbxmx` file into `ServerScriptService` and then tag the objects you wish to play the role of orbs with the tag `metaorb`.
+Parented to that object is optionally a folder `Waypoints` which contains the points that the orb will move to as the speaker moves.

+You should make the terrain near your waypoints as flat and open as possible, so that ghosts are not spawned into terrain and they don't have difficulty traversing the landscape.